Get to know Alice

 I carried on learning new sewing skills.
 I took a few sewing classes with the lovely Janet of Kitchen Table Sewing in Bedford.
 I discovered indie patterns and the wonderful sewing community on Instagram.
 I started writing a blog and joined the Minerva Crafts Blogger Network.
 In 2015, frustrated by my failed attempts to sew a dress for my daughter, I had a go at drafting my own pattern.
 It worked brilliantly, and soon she had a wardrobe of Mummy made dresses that she loved.

-Please do get in touch and let me know what you think.
+Please do get in touch if you'd like to know more.
 I’d love to hear from you.